Five fascinating facts about hearing and hearing loss

 Stop for a moment and notice what you hear.
 Really pay attention.
 Beyond the likely suspects of people talking or the volume of the television, what’s going on in the background?
 Can you hear traffic?
 Is the neighbor’s dog barking?
 Are any of your appliances humming along?

 Truth be told, much of your hearing is on autopilot.
 Our brain is processing the sounds our auditory system collects as automatically as we inhale and exhale.
 In fact, the way we hear is a fascinating and, sometimes mysterious, process.
-So, in honor of audiology awareness month, here are five things you may not know about how your hearing works.
+So, in honor of hearing enthusiasts everywhere, here are five things you may not know about how your hearing works.